wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 1. In the Types column, click the **CloudWatch** link in the row of the integration you want to configure.
 1. Configure ingestion properties:
     - **Instance and Volume Allow List** fields -- Add instances and volumes to an allow list by specifying [EC2 tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html), defined on the instances and volumes.
 The allow lists should be in JSON format, for example, `{"organization":"yourcompany"}`.
 The tags specified in the allow lists are OR'd.
 To use instance and volume allow lists, you must also add an [AWS Metrics+](#aws-metrics-data) integration because the AWS tags are imported from the EC2 service.
 If you don't specify any tags, we import metrics from *all* instances and volumes.
     - **Metric Allow List** field -- Add metrics to an allow list by specifying a regular expression.

-Metric names consist of the actual metric name and an aggregation type.
-In the regular expression, you must use the actual metric names without the aggregation types.
+      {% include tip.html content="Metric names consist of the actual metric name and a suffix (starting with an underscore ("_") or a dot (".")).
+The suffix represents an aggregation type.
+In the regular expression, you must use the actual metric names *without* the aggregation types, such as: `count`, `rate`, `min`, `max`, `sumOfSquaredDeviation`, `mean`, and so on." %}

       For example, in the following list of metric names:

       - `aws.dynamodb.successfulrequestlatency.average`
       - `aws.dynamodb.successfulrequestlatency.maximum`